 Always drain the oil from the drive shaft (swing arm) into a measured beaker and record the amount in your journal.
 This will become important over time.
-The only three places that the oil can go is into the final drive, the transmission (if the seal is in backwards) or leak out onto the ground.
+The only three places that the oil can go is into the final drive, the transmission (if the seal is in backward) or leak out onto the ground.
 Most leaks will be visible at the drain plug or the boot.
-The drain and filler plugs are prone to getting striped out in the /5 and later.
+The drain and filler plugs are prone to get stripped out in the /5 and later.
 Tighten them only very little.
 It only holds the oil in, nothing more.
 A crush ring can be reused if it still looks good.
 We replaced them in the shop only because of liability.
-On our own machines we seldom replaced them.
+On our own machines, we seldom replaced them.

 Checking the /2 BMW motorcycle drive shaft bolts